unahouExosite/docs/portals/README.md

 ```

 * `"activated"` indicates whether a user is activated in the domain or not.
-* `"email"` is the user's email address
+* `"email"` is the user's email address.
+It is a string of fewer than 256 characters.
-* `"fullName"` is a string of fewer than 256 characters
+* `"fullName"` is the user's full name.
+It is a string of fewer than 256 characters.
-* `"groups"` is an array of identifiers for groups of which the user is a member
+* `"groups"` is an array of identifiers for groups of which the user is a member.

+    * `<group-id-N>` is a number identifying the group.

-* `"id"` is a numeric identifier for the user
+* `"id"` is a numeric identifier for the user.
-* `"user meta"` is a generic storage for storing user related information
+* `"meta"` may be any type.
+It contains application-specific information describing the user.
+It MUST be less then 2 megabytes long when it's seralized to a JSON string.
-* `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources members of the group may access.
+* `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources the user may access.
-* `"phoneNumber"` is the user's phone number
+* `"phoneNumber"` is the user's phone number.
+It is a string of fewer than 256 characters.### User ID ###

 ### User ID ###